- Last Updated: February 3, 2017

 Using magnetic resonance imaging (MRI) thermometry during the focused ultrasound procedure, the physician is able to control the location and extent of the thermal tissue destruction in real time.

-Focused ultrasound is being studied to treat two symptoms of Parkinson’s through lesioning of one of the target areas of the brain:
+Focused ultrasound is being studied to treat symptoms of Parkinson’s through lesioning of one of the target areas of the brain:

 - Parkinsonian tremor – lesioning target in the thalamus (thalamotomy)